Shopify/quilt/packages/koa-shopify-auth/README.md

 ### createVerifyRequest

-Returns a middleware to verify requests for before letting them further in the chain.
+Returns a middleware to verify requests before letting them further in the chain.

 ```javascript
 app.use(